Nature in Quirindi

 Quirindi is famous for its vast fields of sunflowers that erupt in a blaze of colour from December to March.
 A short drive away is Quipolly Dam, a world-famous flora and fauna sanctuary where you can see bird species like the diamond firetail and the black-chinned Honeyeater.

-Quirindi is 354 km north of Sydney and 63 km south-west of Tamworth in the heart of the Liverpool Ranges.
-This region is regarded as the richest agricultural area in Country NSW, supporting everything from olive plantations to rolling fields of sunflowers.
-You can experience authentic rural life at one of several farm stays in the area, or try some of the other accommodation in town.
+Quirindi is located about 60km southwest of Tamworth, in the heart of the Liverpool Ranges.
+This region is regarded as some of the richest agricultural land in Country NSW, supporting everything from olive plantations to rolling fields of sunflowers.

-Discover more of the Tamworth area by joining a tour, or drop into Tamworth Visitor Information Centre for more ideas.
-There's no shortage of accommodation, you'll find plenty in towns like Tamworth, Gunnedah and Barraba, and there's an abundance of natural attractions to visit.
+Discover more of the Tamworth area by joining a tour, or drop into Liverpool Plains Visitor Information Centre for more ideas, or take a road trip to Quirindi.
 Check the events calendar before you leave to see what's happening during your visit.